crate/cloud-howtos/docs/visualize-data-with-grafana.rst

    is that your query needs to return a column called "time".
 Grafana will identify this as your time metric, so make sure the column has the proper datatype (any datatype representing an `epoch time`_).
-In this query, we're labelling pickup_datetime as "time" for this reason.
+In this query, we're labeling pickup_datetime as "time" for this reason.

 Once you input these SQL statements, there are a couple of adjustments you can
 make: